What are the types of head and neck cancer?

 Each type of head and neck cancer is different and has unique symptoms.

 Signs and symptoms

-Signs and symptoms of kidney cancer can include:
+Signs and symptoms of head and neck cancer can include:

 - A lump in the neck or a sore throat that doesn't heal